johndehavilland/whoami/README.md

 ## My role as your leader

-My role here is to make our team successful.
+My role here is to make our team and our customers successful.
 I am a firm believer that I work for you and not the other way around.

-In that spirit here are some things you can expect me to do:
+In that spirit here are some things you can expect from me:

 * I will be your champion.

 I am here to help you be successful and champion you on that journey.
 We all need cheerleaders and I will be yours.
-I will help you
+I will celebrate your successes - let me know when things go well and when things make you proud.

 * I will provide context for you.

 I will strive to provide you the 'why' for what is being asked of you.
 If this is ever unclear, then let me know and I will do my best to provide the right context and clarity.

-* I will help to unblock you.
+* I will fight alongside you.

 I am here to help remove challenges and obstacles that get in your way, preventing you from being successful in your role.
+If things are causing you to not be able focus on what you feel is important, let me know.
 If you face a challenge and need some help, let me know.
+If you screwed something up, let me know.
 Together we can work through it.

 One thing I am not is *the decider*.
 I will try to provide a framework and communicate the context, vision, and goals to allow you to come up with the best approaches and solutions to help get us there.